lucadefra92/ingesting_streaming_data_firehose/README.md

 2 A AWS user with Admin permission (if not set up yet please refer here) should have been created and a set of credentials (Access Key ID and Secret Access Key) should be available
 3 Python and Boto3 (AWS SDK for Python) should be installed on the user's machine.

 All the user-defined parameters will be read from a .cfg file named \texttt{}.
-The congif file is structuted according to sections (AWS, Redshift, S3, ...), where each section contains parameters related to a logical domain.

 ## Content of the Github Repository